Physics calculators

 The Three Main Pipe Flow Equations

-There are three widely used equations for calculating pipe flow, and each one works best in different situations:
+There are three widely used equations for calculating pipe flow, and each one works best in a specific situation:

 Hazen-Williams Equation

-This is the simplest and most popular formula for water flowing through a full pipe under gravity.
+The Hazen-Williams equation is the most popular formula for designing water distribution systems.
+It works best for full-pipe gravity flow of water at normal temperatures (roughly 40°F to 75°F).
 It uses a roughness coefficient called C, which depends on the pipe material.
-A smooth, new PVC pipe has a high C value (around 150), while an old, corroded cast iron pipe has a lower C value (around 100).
-The higher the C value, the smoother the pipe and the faster the water flows.
-This equation only works well for water at normal temperatures — it is not accurate for other fluids like oil or very hot water.
+A smooth pipe like PVC has a high C value (around 150), while an old corroded pipe has a low C value (around 60–100).
+This equation is simple and fast, but it only works accurately for water — not for other fluids or extreme temperatures.

 Manning Equation